abhishek-kumar-code/Redfish_Public/Specification.md

 #### UPnP Compatibility

 For compatibility with general purpose SSDP client software, primarily UPnP, TCP port 1900 should be used for all SSDP traffic.
+In addition, the Time-to-Live (TTL) hop count setting for SSDP multicast messages should default to 2.
 It is recommended that devices also respond to M-SEARCH queries for UPnP Root Devices (with NT:upnp:rootdevice), with appropriate descriptors and XML documents.

 #### USN Format